 I am a fan of the Star Trek TV Series, I like the way its creator Gene Roddenberry and subsequent writers present a different perspective to look at issues prevailing in our human society at large.
 It’s easier to talk about the conflicts affecting humans due to Religion or Race when your setting is amongst “fictitious” species on imaginative planets out there.

-I was looking forward to the release of the latest Motion Picture in the series “Star Trek Beyond (2016)“.
-Starring Chris Pine as Captain James T.Kirk, Beyond’s story is what happens when the crew in Starship USS Enterprise while in Starbase Yorktown are sent on a rescue mission to Altamid, a planet within the nebula.
-Unlike previous instalments of Star Trek where the action mostly happens aboard the USS Enterprise, in Beyond the starship gets destroyed effortlessly in the first 30 minutes itself – the first let down in the film.
+I was looking forward to the release of the latest Motion Picture in the series Star Trek Beyond (2016).
+Starring Chris Pine as Captain James T.Kirk, Beyond’s story is what happens when the crew of Starship USS Enterprise while in Starbase Yorktown are sent on a rescue mission to Altamid, a planet within the nebula.
+Unlike previous instalments of Star Trek where the action mostly happens aboard the USS Enterprise, in Beyond the starship gets destroyed effortlessly in the first 30 minutes itself – the first letdown in the film.
 After the crash landing of the ship, the crew is taken hostage by an alien commander called Krall.
 The Enterprise crew led by their Captain escape and then destroy the bad forces.